The Ministry Falling

 Dumbledore shook his head.
 "Harry is starting to display signs of change while he lays dormant.
 However, the corruption continues to have a firm grip on him.
 With his Mirror's help, he is starting to fight his oppression."

-"I think you're wasting—Potter will never turn.
-The Dark Lord has him hooked around his finger.
+"I think you're wasting—the Dark Lord has him hooked around his finger.
 Now you are condemning an innocent wizard.
-Let the prophecy go.
-Potter will not—"
+Let the prophecy go—"

 "Yet, it is a silly prophecy which Voldemort had believed and killed a child and his parents for.
 Severus, Harry will defeat Voldemort—"